Sync all connectors

 Terminal window

-# Default: check every minute, sync sources every 1 hour
+# Default: check every minute, sync connectors every 1 hour

 dinobase sync --schedule